Eyeglass All Product Installation and Upgrade Guides Publication

 Read Me First

-This installer option requires a purchased RPM install license key, a trial key option is available.
+This installer option requires a purchased RPM install license key; a trial key option is available.
 The OS key is required to use this installer option in production.
-This is not part of enterprise keys and excluded from maintenance contracts.
+This is not part of enterprise keys and is excluded from maintenance contracts.

-This license key allows customers to build their own appliance.
-Email sales@superna.net for a assistance with ordering.
+This license key allows customers to build their own appliances.
+Contact the sales team via email sales@superna.net to request assistance with this order.

 Eyeglass Quick Start